ALL-IC relapsed ALL project

 Uruguay

-The group introduced a unified treatment protocol (ALL-IC REL 2016) addressing first relapse cases.
-The protocol used the IntReALL 2010 SR and HR study standard arms, with minor changes, as best available practice guidance for ALL-IC countries.
-As flow-cytometric determination of minimal residual disease was already an integral part of ALL-IC 2002 and 2009 studies and is a technology available, standardised, quality controlled in ALL-IC countries, flow-cytometry is used for assessment of treatment response in this protocol.
+In 2017, the group agreed and distributed a unified treatment protocol addressing first relapse cases.
+This and later protocol versions are based mostly on the non-experimental arms of the IntReALL study protocols, and we regard them as current best practice guidance optimized for the resources available in ALL-IC conuntries.
+As flow-cytometric determination of minimal residual disease was already an integral part of the frontline ALL-IC studies and is a technology available, standardised, quality controlled in ALL-IC countries, flow-cytometry is used for assessment of treatment response in these protocols.

-A common registry was also established in REDCap platform.
+A common patient-registry was also established using the REDCap platform.
 Pseudonimised patient data are entered here with follow up MRD values, toxicity grading and data on outcome.